-Brooke Garcia is a terrific example, building up her 4Seasons Transportation company — which employs 280 office staff and drivers — as a firm focused entirely on assisting people with special needs.
+Brooke Garcia is a terrific example, building up her 4Seasons Transportation company — which employs 280 office staff and drivers — as a firm focused entirely on assisting students with special needs.

-Eight years ago she learned of 4Seasons and decided driving special-needs people would be rewarding.
+Eight years ago she learned of 4Seasons and decided driving children with special needs would be rewarding.
 After earning her Class 4 commercial licence she was soon on the road, and then started hanging around the office and helping with administration.

 At that time the company had eight employees.
 Garcia saw the potential for growth and became involved in all aspects of running the office — including looking after the fleet of buses, organizing the drivers, tracking, keeping the books and writing company cheques by hand.
 Five years later she became a partner of the bus transportation company and began aggressively marketing its focus on driving students with complex needs to their schools.